 Needless to say, the building now combines bits and pieces from throughout the centuries: bells from the 1200s, for example.

 Curiously, the church has a strong connection to the salt (German: Salz) trade.
-St Rupert is the patron saint of Salzburg and the area is where salt from west Austria would land from the river transports in this part of Vienna.
+St Rupert is the patron saint of Salzburg and salt from west Austria would land from the river transports in this part of Vienna.

 Nearby streets today hark back to those times (e.g. Salzgries, Salztorgasse).
 The Salzamt royal salt monopoly building and Ruprechtskirche were neighbours, with the former (and the associated trade) long-time custodians and benefactors of the church.

 How to get to the Ruprechtskirche